opendataphilly/opendataphilly-jkan/about.md

  * The [William Penn Foundation](http://www.williampennfoundation.org/) provided part of the funding for collaboration features in the original OpenDataPhilly data catalog in 2011
  * The [John S. and James L. Knight Foundation](http://www.knightfoundation.org/) provided part of the funding for the redevelopment of the data catalog in 2015.
  * [Azavea](https://www.azavea.com/) provided the balance of the funding to develop both the original web site and the new version in 2015 and has paid for maintenance and hosting since then.
+ * With the migration to JKAN in spring 2023, hosting costs were reduced significantly, and remaining costs are being paid by Robert Cheetham.

 ## Terms